-Key aspects of validity of HROB measures
+Key aspects of validity of HROB measures Availability

-Availability

-The construct of availability is complex and can be muddled in the distinction or lack thereof between availability, access, and utilization.53 For this PQMP measure set on availability of HROB services, we create an index of the availability of specialty care services.
+The construct of availability is complex and can be muddled in the distinction or lack thereof between availability, access, and utilization.47 For this PQMP measure set on availability of HROB services, we create an index of the availability of multidisciplinary care and include a range of provider types important for the care of high risk women.
 All else equal, we would expect women who live in more medically dense communities to experience greater availability than those in less medically dense communities and those who live in more isolated communities to have less availability.
 While these measures are challenging to validate definitively, these predictions give us an opportunity to explore construct validity.